 Inserting a standard “Time is of the Essence” (TOE) clause into your contract will help the sale maintain momentum.

 The provision stipulates that the specific times and dates in the agreement are mandatory.
 If dates and deadlines aren’t meant, either party has the option to void the contract.
-More importantly for the seller, a TOE clause in your deal means that if the buyer can’t close on the home for any reason, the seller is able to keep the earnest money deposit.
+More importantly for the seller, a TOE clause in your deal means that if the buyer can’t close on the home for any reason after the pre-specified deadlines, the seller is typically entitled to receive the earnest money deposit.

 At that point, if the broker sides with the seller, the buyer will be put on notice to forfeit the earnest money deposit within 10 days.
 “And then the buyer can either hire an attorney at that point or you know, make further cases for it.
 But it rarely gets to that point,” says Allen.

 Earnest money deposits are a gesture of good faith, but they’re not a guarantee of a sale.
 In many instances, both the buyer and seller feel entitled to the money when a deal falls through.
-However, with a well-established contract, collecting the deposit is pretty black and white.
+With a well-established contract, collecting the deposit is pretty black and white.